COVID-19 Response & Resources

 - As of March 12, AfP is changing to mandatory telework until further notice.
 This is a preventive measure, intended to enhance social distancing and mitigate prospects for spread of the virus during a period of uncertainty.

-- This does not mean AfP is shutting down; quite the contrary, we are hard at work in telework mode, and encourage you to contact AfP staffmembers directly via email or at email@example.com with general inquiries.
-Please note are not answering AfP phones regularly during this telework period.
+- This does not mean AfP is shutting down; quite the contrary, we are hard at work in telework mode, and encourage you to contact AfP staff directly via email or at email@example.com with general inquiries.
+Please note, we are unable to answer AfP phones during this telework period.
 We will revisit our operating stance in coming weeks and review our status as events develop.

 - We have suspended all non-essential work travel and in-person gatherings until further notice.
-We are proceeding to convene virtual meetings throughout spring and welcome robust participation as we engage members and partners on peacebuilding Policy, Learning & Evaluation and Partnerships.
+We will be convening virtually throughout the spring and welcome robust participation as we engage members and partners on peacebuilding Policy, Learning & Evaluation and Partnerships.

 Working Smarter in The New Normal